dcgerard/seganal_data/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Reproduce the real-data analysis of Gerard et al (2025)
+# Reproduce the data analysis of Gerard et al (2025)

 <!-- badges: start -->